 FOXBOROUGH, Mass. -- Geno Smith's final throw of the night came as he walked through the tunnel on the way to the New York Jets' locker room.
-Frustrated by three fourth-quarter interceptions -- something no quarterback had done in six years -- Smith fired a towel toward the wall.
+Frustrated by three fourth-quarter interceptions, equaling Mark Sanchez's total from last season, Smith fired a towel toward the wall.

 And, miraculously, Clyde Gates wasn't there to drop it.